 After replacing the batteries with batteries of a different type, select the battery type using the BATTERY TYPE option in the setup menu (pg.
-97) to ensure that the battery level is displayed correctly and the camera does not turn off unexpectedly.
+100) to ensure that the battery level is displayed correctly and the came displayed correctly and the camera does not turn off unexpectedly.